MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal.md

 1. Set the service account name for SSPR Registration to *contoso\MIMSSPR* and its password to *Pass@word1*.

-2. Specify  *CORPIDM* as the Host Name for MIM Password Registration, and set the port to **8080**.
+2. Specify  *passwordregistration.contoso.com* as the Host Name for MIM Password Registration, and set the port to **80**.
 Enable the **Open port in firewall** option.

     ![Enter configuration information used by IIS image](media/MIM-Install14.png)

 3. A warning will appear – read it and click **Next**.

-4. In the next MIM Password Registration Portal configuration screen, specify  *http://CorpIDM.contoso.local* as the MIM Service Server Address for the Password Registration Portal.
+4. In the next MIM Password Registration Portal configuration screen, specify  *mim.contoso.com* as the MIM Service Server Address for the Password Registration Portal.

 ## Configure MIM Password Reset Portal

-1. Set the service account name for SSPR Registration to *Contoso\MIMSSPRService* and its password to *Pass@word1*.
+1. Set the service account name for SSPR Registration to *Contoso\MIMSSPR* and its password to *Pass@word1*.

-2. Specify  *CORPIDM* as the Host Name for MIM Password Reset Portal, and set the port to **8088**.
+2. Specify  *passwordreset.contoso.com* as the Host Name for MIM Password Reset Portal, and set the port to **80**.
 Enable the **Open port in firewall** option.

     ![Enter configuration information used by IIS image](media/MIM-Install15.png)

 3. A warning will appear – read it and click **Next**.

-4. In the next MIM Password Registration Portal configuration screen, specify *CorpIDname  http://CorpIDname.domain.local* as the MIM Service Server Address for the Password Reset Portal.
+4. In the next MIM Password Registration Portal configuration screen, specify *mim.contoso.com* as the MIM Service Server Address for the Password Reset Portal.

 ## Install MIM Service and Portal